-Nobody likes to talk about it, but a lot of people have a serious problem with their money.
-They spend more than they make.
-Use these three steps to stop your money spending problem before it gets you into too much trouble!
+Nobody likes to talk about it, but a lot of people struggle to stop spending money.
+Excess spending can happen almost on accident: a few purchases here, a late-night online shopping session there, and all of a sudden you drop more dollars than you can actually afford.
+Use these three steps to curtail your money spending before it gets you into too much trouble!

-If you’re experiencing any one or a combination of those symptoms listed above, you need to do yourself (and your wallet) a favor and implement these three ways to curb your money spending problem.
+Yes!
+If you’re experiencing any one or a combination of those symptoms listed above, you need to do yourself (and your wallet) a favor and implement these three steps to curb your money spending problem.

 If you’re married, you need to talk about it with your spouse.
 If you aren’t married, talk about it with a good friend and/or confidant.
-When you openly talk about your money problem with someone you trust, you will feel better.
+When you openly talk about your excess spending with someone you trust, you will feel better.
 You’ll be able to transfer a bit of the burden from your shoulders.

 It can be especially hard to go to a spouse to talk about money problems if you’ve been hiding things from them.
-You really must though!
-You will need to sincerely apologize for your actions and also express a true desire to get things right.
-Give your spouse time to forgive you – but patiently expect them to do so.
+You really must, though!
+You will need to sincerely apologize for your actions and also express a true desire to get things right and work out a plan to curtail this in the future.
+Give your spouse time to forgive you, but patiently expect them to do so.

 When you write down everything you spend you become accountable to yourself.
 It is almost magical what happens – you spend less money.
 This will not solve your problem with over-spending money completely, but it will put you well on your way.